mlubin2/JavaScript/README.md

 # JavaScript
 UFO Search -
-The Truth is out there!
+The Truth is Out There!